bhanug/misframe/content/2020/common-table-expressions.md

 ---
 title: Common Table Expressions
-date: "2020-09-28"
+date: "2020-09-29"
 ---

-I use common table expressions (CTEs) in SQL queries a lot these days.
+I use `WITH` clauses in SQL queries a lot these days. `WITH` is a keyword associated with common table expressions (CTEs).
 CTEs allow you to temporarily use the results of one query as a table in other queries.

 You use them like this:

 ```sql